PdxCodeGuild/cityfund/README.md

      - $ createuser student
      - $ psql cityfund
      - $ alter user student with password 'codeguild';
+     - $ grant all on database cityfund to student;
+     - $ /q

-- establish models as tables in database ($python manage.py makemigrations followed by $python manage.py migrate)
+- establish models as tables in database
+    - $python manage.py makemigrations
+    - $python manage.py migrate
+    - follow prompts to create superuser

 - run server to view site and admin ($python manage.py runserver)

-- open internet browser and go to  http://localhost:8000/
+- open internet browser and go to  http://localhost:8000/ to view site

+- to view admin go to http://localhost:8000/admin